 That was the moment I knew my father-in-law had achieved a goal he set three years earlier: designing a muck-less soap holder.

 Had anyone else’s father-in-law told me he was pursuing such a goal, I surely would have dismissed him.
 But this was Bernie Cohen — my father-in-law — a highly respected Miami dermatologist, yes, but one whose string of successful entrepreneurial side projects dates back to when you were still in diapers.

 If you’re an aspiring inventor or entrepreneur — or just fascinated by how you take a common household object and make it a whole lot better — here’s what you can learn from how he did it.

 #1.
 Expect your first attempt to fail

 By the time I married his youngest daughter, in 2010, Bernie had patented two ideas and brought both to market: a tool for closing skin wounds that saw action in the first Gulf War, and a device for measuring hair loss.
-(For the latter he was summoned to Amsterdam, where he won the Platinum Follicle Award—the International Society of Hair Restoration Surgery’s highest honor.)
+For the latter he was summoned to Amsterdam, where he was awarded the Platinum Follicle—the International Society of Hair Restoration Surgery’s highest honor.

 “I’m just fascinated by the stuff,” he once told me.

 One day, on a visit to my in-laws in 2014, I saw that the soap bar next to their bathroom sink was perched atop a Velcro strip, looped back on itself to form a ring:

 “That’s a prototype,” Bernie said.
 “Last week I was staring at the soapy muck on that counter, and I thought maybe I could design a way to prevent it.”